mgoericke/microservice-spring-cloud/README.md

 ##  Spring Cloud Bus

-adda the `spring-cloud-starter-bus-kafka` dependency to all modules:
+add the `spring-cloud-starter-bus-kafka` dependency to all modules:

 ```
 <dependency>